Late Tuesday, May 8, the Minnesota State Senate approved the Vikings stadium bill on a 38-28 vote.

 As leaders we rely on our word as currency when we build agreements.
 It is time to refocus attention on Minnesota’s broader agenda – a competitive economy that will foster business development and job growth throughout the state.
 I respectfully ask Governor Dayton to work collaboratively with Republicans and Democrats to see the bipartisan Tax Relief and Job Creation Act and the infrastructure/bonding bill signed into law in this session."

 At the end of April, Rep. Peppin voiced her opposition to proposed Vikings stadium.
-“Since my election to the Legislature, I have consistently opposed the use of taxpayer dollars to build stadiums for privately operated professional sports teams,” Peppin said in an April 20 legislative update to residents.
+“Since my election to the Legislature, I have consistently opposed the use of taxpayer dollars to build stadiums for privately operated professional sports teams,” Peppin said in an to residents.

 In the Senate